mgechev/blog.mgechev.com/content/post/2019-12-24-quicklink-angular-prefetching-preloading-strategy.md

 ## Conclusion

 In this article we talked about prefetching in web applications.
-We discussed the quicklink prefetching strategy and where it originates from.
-After that we discussed what's the difference between predictive prefetching and quicklink.
+We discussed the `quicklink` prefetching strategy and where it originates from.
+After that we discussed what's the difference between predictive prefetching and `quicklink`.

-After that we put quicklink into the context of Angular and we discussed the limitations of the original implementation.
-Combining Angular's `routerLink` directive with the framework's `PreloadingStrategy` we introduced `ngx-quicklink` - quicklink implementation for Angular.
+After that we put `quicklink` into the context of Angular and we discussed the limitations of the original implementation.
+Combining Angular's `routerLink` directive with the framework's `PreloadingStrategy` we introduced `ngx-quicklink` - `quicklink` implementation for Angular.